 If the ROI of contract management is still not clear, the Gartner research certainly clarifies it.
 More specifically, the research states that “good things almost always come to those who choose to automate legal and compliance workflows.”
 The study also found that:

+Good things come to those who choose to automate legal and compliance workflows.
 In fact, the research showed that the average time to recuperate the financial investments in legal work automation is about two and a half years.
 Sixty-eight percent of the respondents showed a payback timeframe between one to three years.

 If you were looking for a surprise, one exists in this report!
-Murphy found that "business leaders are remarkably open to investment in legal automation- 73 percent of executives are very open or extremely open."
-In fact, CEOs said that legal automation pays off because it supports aligning the legal team with the business's priorities and critical initiatives.
+Murphy found that, “business leaders are remarkably open to investment in legal automation- 73 percent of executives are very open or extremely open.”
+In fact, CEOs said that legal automation pays off because it supports aligning the legal team with the business’s priorities and critical initiatives.